richardelms/spil_event_unity_plugin/README.md

 * level (string) - name of the level

 <h3>4: Game Config Service</h3>
-Note: this feature is Android only for the time being.

 The spil sdk provides 2 methods that will allow you to pull a game config file (JSON) from our server.